Releases

 Milestones

-We’re using GitHub Milestones to track work for each major release.
+We use GitHub Milestones to track work for each major release.
 There is only one milestone for the whole major release, so work going into 9.0 and 9.1 would both be in the “Thunderbird 9” milestone.
 Each milestone has the due date set to the anticipated release date.

 There are exactly three open milestones at any given time, some of our automation depends on this being the case.
 The milestone with the date furthest into the future is the target for the main